A few years ago, my mother-in-law showed up at our house with a bag of seeds. They were meant for growing gourds.

 However, one word of caution.
 When you raise any plant that belongs to the cucurbits family (i.e. gourds, squash, pumpkins, etc.) they need pollinators to be able to produce their fruit.

 This means that honey bees will hang around them a lot.
-You’ll need to use insecticides carefully when taking this into consideration.
+You’ll need to take this into consideration when using insecticides.

-The best way to treat cucumber beetles is by covering your plants with row covers, so the bugs have a hard time moving from plant to plant.
+The best way to treat cucumber beetles is by covering your plants with row covers so the bugs have a hard time moving from plant to plant.
+Just be sure to hand pollinate your plants or remove the covers when the plant is blooming so pollinators can get to it.

 This disease is brought on by cucumber beetles.
 When they eat an infected plant and then move on to munch on another plant, they carry the disease from one plant to another.

-You’ll know you have it because your plants will wilt.
-The bacteria stops water flow from happening in your plant.
+You’ll know you have it because your plants will suddenly wilt.
+That’s because the bacteria stops water flowing in your plant.

 There is no real way to stop bacterial wilt.
 You’ll have to destroy the infected plants.
 Your best shot at deterring the disease is to prevent cucumber beetles.

 A squash bug looks a lot like a stink bug.
-They make similar markings on your plant as cucumber beetles do.
+They make similar markings on your plant as cucumber beetles do, which means you’ll see holes in your plants and the leaves turn yellow and wilting.
+Look for the brown shield-shaped bugs.

 You can apply diatomaceous earth to the base of your plant to help to rid your garden of squash bugs.
-Consider using an insecticide, as well, if you have this issue with your gourds.
+Consider using a targeted insecticide, as well, if you have this issue with your gourds.

 You can apply diatomaceous earth at the base of the plant to get rid of cutworms.
-You can also use insecticides to help as well.
+Insecticides to help as well.

 Aphids are a problem in most gardens.
 They are small bugs that are hard to see with the naked eye.